Jianxuan-Lei/Jianxuan-Lei.github.io/_pages/about.md

 1. Trade unions in different institutional contexts
 2. Identities at work and how they relate to power and inequality

 My research employs an interdisciplinary perspective, informed by economics, sociology, and political theory.
-Most of the time, I work with quantitative data and use econometric analysis to provide empirical evidence.
+Most of the time, I work with quantitative data and use econometric tools to provide empirical evidence.

 ## Resources
 * Industrial Relations